-From a business that catered to makeup for Hollywood studios, Max Factor Jr. was able to transform the Max Factor Company to become an international provider of quality makeup to ordinary women of varying sizes, color and nationalities.
+From a business that catered to makeup for Hollywood studios, Max Factor Jr. was able to transform the Max Factor Company to become an international provider of quality makeup to ordinary women of varying sizes, colors and nationalities.

 He developed and created products that have outsold 65 different brands from varied groups of competitors.
 To this day, Max Factor remains and thrives as one of the leading cosmetics brands in the industry.